nameisalfio/2d-Segmentation-of-in-hand-objects/README.md

 # 2D Segmentation of In-Hand Objects using Mask R-CNN

 This task focuses on **predicting a binary 2D mask for objects held in hand**, given an input image.
-This segmentation step is crucial for the subsequent 3D lifting of handheld objects (covered in Section 4.4) and is also useful for downstream applications such as hand state classification or activity recognition in videos.
+This segmentation step is crucial for the subsequent 3D lifting of handheld objects and is also useful for downstream applications such as hand state classification or activity recognition in videos.
 The goal is to accurately segment in-hand objects to support these applications.

 - Inputs:
-Input Images: Multi-view image streams captured by recording devices such as Aria and Oculus Quest 3, providing the necessary visual data for segmentation.
+    - Input Images: Egocentric images, specifically from the `visor_hoi_synth` dataset (see below).
-Ground-Truth Masks: Binary masks indicating the exact location of objects held in hand within the input images.
+    - Ground-Truth Masks: Binary masks indicating the exact location of objects held in hand within the input images, provided by the `visor_hoi_synth` dataset.
 These masks serve as a reference for evaluating the accuracy of predicted segmentations.
 - Output:
-Predicted 2D Masks: Binary 2D masks generated for objects held in hand.
+    - Predicted 2D Masks: Binary 2D masks generated for objects held in hand.
 These masks highlight the regions in the image corresponding to handheld objects and serve as a foundation for further processing.

 This project implements a Mask R-CNN model for detecting and segmenting objects held in hand in egocentric videos.
-It leverages datasets like VISOR and potentially HOT3D (as indicated by cache and visualization directories).
-The project provides an end-to-end pipeline including data preprocessing, model training, evaluation, and inference.
+It **primarily leverages `visor_hoi_synth`, a synthetic dataset component of the HOI-Synth benchmark**.
+The HOI-Synth benchmark (Leonardi et al., ECCV 2024) extends existing egocentric datasets like EPIC-KITCHENS VISOR with automatically labeled synthetic data.
+The `visor_hoi_synth` data specifically provides synthetic images and annotations tailored for hand-object interaction tasks, designed to augment or be used with the real VISOR dataset.
+This project demonstrates an end-to-end pipeline including data preprocessing, model training, evaluation, and inference using these synthetic data.
+(The project structure also shows adaptability for other datasets like HOT3D, as indicated by some cache and visualization directories, but the core work presented here focuses on `visor_hoi_synth`.)

 ## Project Overview

-The primary goal is to accurately segment objects that a person is interacting with, as viewed from a first-person perspective.
+The primary goal is to accurately segment objects that a person is interacting with, as viewed from a first-person perspective, using synthetic egocentric data.
 This is achieved using a Mask R-CNN architecture built with PyTorch.

 ## Key Features

 *   **Mask R-CNN Model:** PyTorch-based implementation with configurable backbones (e.g., ResNeXt-101-FPN, ResNet-50-FPN).
-*   **Data Preprocessing:** Scripts to process raw dataset images and JSON annotations (from formats like VISOR or HOT3D) into optimized `.npy` cache files for faster loading during training.
+*   **Data Preprocessing:** Scripts to process raw `visor_hoi_synth` images and JSON annotations into optimized `.npy` cache files for faster loading during training.
+(Logic might be adaptable for other formats like VISOR or HOT3D).
 *   **Training Pipeline:**
     *   GPU support.
     *   Checkpoint loading to resume training.